A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Generative Modeling under Data Constraint: Task Taxonomy, Challenges

 \subsubsection{Challenges in Evaluating Generative Models under Data Constraint}

-The assessment of generative modeling capabilities presents lots of challenges, encompassing both objective and subjective evaluation \cite{kynkaanniemi2023the}.
+The assessment of generative modeling capabilities presents lots of challenges, encompassing both objective and subjective evaluation \citep{kynkaanniemi2023the}.
 These issues are aggravated under low-data regimes resulting in the evaluation of GM-DC to be challenging and an active topic of research.
 In contemporary GM-DC literature, sample quality and diversity are used as the main attributes for evaluating generation capability.
 A summary of prominent metrics for GM-DC is included in Tab. \ref{tab:evaluation-metrics}.

 Existing GM-DC evaluation metrics present multiple challenges: i) Statistical measures including FID, KID, IS, FID\textsubscript{CLIP} lose their significance when dealing with setups where there is an extreme scarcity (Few-shots) or complete absence (Zero-shot) of target domain data.
 For example, when the reference distribution contains only 10 real images, the mean and trace components of FID are not statistically significant. ii) Although human judgment/ user feedback is used for the subjective evaluation of GM-DC, the absence of a unified framework/ protocol for such evaluation strategy results in inadequacy when comparing the generative capabilities of different GM-DC models. iii) The over-reliance on objective GM-DC measures on deep features extracted from pre-trained networks remains challenging and relatively unexplored.
-For example, FID, KID, and IS use features extracted from an Inception model trained on ImageNet-1K \cite{deng2009imagenet}; LPIPS, and Intra-LPIPS, use features extracted from models trained on BAPPS \cite{zhang2018lpips} dataset.
+For example, FID, KID, and IS use features extracted from an Inception model trained on ImageNet-1K \citep{deng2009imagenet}; LPIPS, and Intra-LPIPS, use features extracted from models trained on BAPPS \citep{zhang2018lpips} dataset.
 Although these pre-trained models effectively function as general-purpose feature extractors, their ability to capture properties/ attributes of out-of-domain data to objectively quantify the capabilities of GM-DC requires more investigation, \eg medical images.

 In summary, the area of evaluation measures for GM-DC cannot be overstated, as it remains critical and challenging.